patzsantos/e-portfolio-uoeo/ssdcs_unit7.md

 ## Reflection

 We finally submitted our Team Development Project this week.
 I was tasked with uploading the document.
-Our greats were released pretty quickly.
+Our grades were released pretty quickly.
 Personally, I am happy with the feedback that we got.
 I felt that our efforts and teamwork were recognised.
 Experiencing working with a team from different cultures and timezones is a good preparation for me, just in case I get the chance to get involved in international computing projects in the future.

 I mostly focused on working on the individual activities this week.
 First is watching the lecturecast about operating system security.
 Then I read the articles about ontology, which I think will help me in the collaborative discussion that will commence next week.
 Honestly, I am a bit confused as to how to make it, as there seems to be no right or wrong way.
 However, it would be important to use Web Ontology Language (OWL).